5 lessons marketers can learn from Christmas ads

 The unveiling of these festive mini movies has become something of a ritual in recent years, with consumers anticipating them in the same way they usually do the next season of their favourite TV drama series.

 So what is it that has turned these promotional tools into something people actively seek out?
-And how can you use their secrets to boost your own marketing efforts?
+And how can you use their script writing secrets to boost your own marketing efforts?

 Lesson #01: People love a good story

 One thing all of the popular TV Christmas ads have in common is a sense of story.
 In my opinion this year’s best example is from Debenhams.
 The #YouShall campaign is a clever modern day take on the Cinderella fairytale, told in traditional style with the brilliant Ewan McGregor as narrator.
 You can’t help but be drawn in, wanting to know how it all ends, and the department store capitalised on this by releasing a teaser clip in advance of the release of the full advert.

 Key take away: If you can tell a story in your marketing, especially one with an element of suspense, you’ll cut through the noise and get people’s attention.

 Lesson #02: You don’t need many words, just the right ones

 This year’s Christmas ad from Asda doesn’t actually feature any dialogue at all.
 The combination of stunning visuals, uplifting music and quirky Willy Wonka inspired concepting is more than enough to capture the imagination.
 But what really sealed the deal for me was their clever tagline: Best.
 Christmas.
 Ever.
 Trust me, you’ll hear that phrase everywhere this festive season, and every time it’s repeated it will build Asda’s brand.

 Key take away: If you can be a bit clever with your tag lines, product / service package names, or even hashtags (see below), you can communicate your message very quickly and very effectively.